EdiNation/OpenEDI-Specification/README.md

 - **Multiple segments/loops in the same position**

-When the guideline shows two or more loops/segments to be in the same position like the two NM1 Loops above in position 0200, then a new Schema object must be created to contain all the items in the same position.
+When the guideline shows two or more loops/segments in the same position as the two NM1 Loops above in position 0200, a new Schema object must be created to contain all the items in the same position.

 ![Example of EDI items in the same position](https://support.edifabric.com/hc/article_attachments/360019419778/edi-all.png)
 *Example of EDI items in the same position*